splunk/attack_range/README.md

 1. `git clone https://github.com/splunk/attack_range && cd attack_range` clone project and cd into the project dir
 2. `virtualenv -p python3 venv && source venv/bin/activate && pip install -r requirements.txt` create virtualenv and install requirements
-3. `python attack_range.py --state up --mode vagrant` start up a range locally using vagrant or `python attack_range.py --state up --mode terraform` to deploy it to "the cloud"
+3. `python attack_range.py --state up --mode vagrant` start up a range locally using vagrant or `python attack_range.py --state up --mode terraform` to build one in the cloud (AWS)

 See [Usage](#usage) for more options, **make sure that you [configure](#configure) the mode first**